NTT444/NTT444.github.io/aboutme.md

 - Board Games
 - Both hearing and coming up with the most awful puns
 - Reading (see list below for recent favorites):
-  * The Terror by Daniel Simmons
+  * The Terror by: Daniel Simmons
-  * Hyperion Cantos series by Daniel Simmons
+  * Hyperion Cantos series by: Daniel Simmons
-  * The Lord of the Rings Trilogy by Tolkien
+  * The Lord of the Rings Trilogy by: Tolkien
-  * Game of Thrones series by where's that next book George?
+  * Game of Thrones series by: where's that next book George?
-  * Crime and Punishment by Fyodor Dostoevsky
+  * Crime and Punishment by: Fyodor Dostoevsky
-  * Fight Club by Chuck Palahniuk
+  * Fight Club by: Chuck Palahniuk
-  * Earthcore by Scott Sigler
+  * Earthcore by: Scott Sigler
-  * The Stormlight Archive Series by Brandon Sanderson
+  * The Stormlight Archive Series by: Brandon Sanderson
-  * Mortality by Christopher Hitchens
+  * Mortality by: Christopher Hitchens